sensotix/dmn-eval-js/README.md

 This implementation is based on [FEEL by EdgeVerve](https://github.com/EdgeVerve/feel).
 It is tailored to evaluation of simple expression language (S-FEEL) for conformance level 2, plus some cherry-picked parts of FEEL.

 It allows to load and execute DMN decision tables from XML.
 DRGs are supported.
-Evaluation of decision tables is currently limited to those of hit policy F (FIRST).
+Evaluation of decision tables is currently limited to those of hit policy FIRST (F) and COLLECT (C) without aggregation.

 # Getting Started